nginx/nginx/README.md

 NGINX is installed software with binary packages available for all major operating systems and Linux distributions.
 See [Tested OS and Platforms](https://nginx.org/en/#tested_os_and_platforms) for a full list of compatible systems.

 > [!IMPORTANT]
 > While nearly all popular Linux-based operating systems are distributed with a community version of nginx, we highly advise installation and usage of official [packages](https://nginx.org/en/linux_packages.html) or sources from this repository.
-Doing so ensures that you're using the most recent release or source code, including the latest feature-set, fixes and security patches.
+Doing so ensures that you're using the most recent release or source code, including the latest feature-set, fixes and security

 ## Modules
 NGINX is comprised of individual modules, each extending core functionality by providing additional, configurable features.
 See "Modules reference" at the bottom of [nginx documentation](https://nginx.org/en/docs/) for a complete list of official modules.